0xKourama/Elbanna-NP-Notes/personal/braindump.md

 16. Lack of guidance for youth
 17. Sex being taken lightly
 18. Spirituality being dropped for material endeavors
+19. Increase in mental illness
+20. Prevalence of divorce
+21. Difficulty in being righteous
+22. Low ethical standards
+23. Ethics being disregarded as fictional

 # what makes a person self-concious?
 1.